mlflow/mlflow/examples/gateway/huggingface/readme.md

 #### Running the TGI server.

 After you installed the NVIDIA Container toolkit, you can run the following Docker command to to start a TGI server on your local machine on port `5000`.
+This will load a [falcon-7b-instruct](https://huggingface.co/tiiuae/falcon-7b-instruct) model on the TGI server.

 ```
 model=tiiuae/falcon-7b-instruct